snidelyhazel/vampires/README.txt

 		- Tracking of hits by and against
 			= Includes biting and robbing

-	+ Coming soon: Instant updating of pocket change and inventory!
+	+ Coming soon: Improved quest and inventory tracking!